 Believed to be one of the oldest horseracing courses in Britain, Salisbury Racecourse remains a top racing venue in the flat racing scene, holding up to fifteen race meets a year between May and October.

-Salisbury Racecourse is set in beautiful countryside surroundings and boasts an incredible view of the (now world-famous) Salisbury Cathedral.
+Salisbury Racecourse is set in beautiful countryside surroundings and boasts an incredible view of the world-famous Salisbury Cathedral.

 In keeping with its reputation for fostering talent, several big names of jockeys, trainers and horses have run at Salisbury Racecourse.

-In 1948, the legendary Lester Piggott ran his first ‘under rules’ race at Salisbury as a twelve-year-old – and despite being unsuccessful going for the win at the time, did go on to do great things.
+In 1948, the legendary Lester Piggott ran his first ‘under rules’ race at Salisbury as a twelve-year-old – and despite being unsuccessful at the time, he did go on to do great things – the rest is history!

 The following year, Winston Churchill raced Colonist II here, who won and went on to run at Ascot.